mudassir8453-svg/Dynamic-DCFC-ISO-15118-OCPP-Co-Simulation/README.md

     ```
 3.  **Load Parameters:** Open MATLAB and run the `params_all_evs.m` script to load the 10 kHz switching frequency, 800V bus targets, and PI gains into the workspace.
 4.  **Run Simulation:** Open `DCFastCharger.slx` and start the simulation.
 The Python terminal will log the dynamic current limits being passed to the active Stateflow chart.
+5.  ## Scope, Assumptions & Protocol Deviations

+To facilitate a stable Software-in-the-Loop (SIL) environment focused on steady-state power electronics and OCPP cloud telemetry, several physical layer and low-level protocol sequences have been intentionally abstracted:

+* **Abstracted ISO 15118 Handshake:** The SECC-EVCC communication stages (Service Discovery, Charge Parameter Discovery) are modeled as sequential Stateflow transitions rather than handling raw EXI-encoded XML messages over a simulated HomePlug Green PHY link.
+* **Static Vehicle Selection:** EV battery parameters (capacity, voltage limits) are injected via a local MATLAB workspace UI dropdown, rather than being dynamically requested from the EV BMS over the charging cable.
+* **Continuous Connection State:** The `PlugConnected` boolean is hardcoded to `True` (1) to bypass physical plug-in sequencing (Control Pilot states) and allow continuous looped testing of the OCPP telemetry.
+* **Simplified Authentication:** OCPP authorization uses a static EV tag defined in the initialization script rather than simulating a dynamic RFID swipe or ISO 15118-20 Plug & Charge (PnC) cryptographic certificate exchange.
+* **Inverted CC-CV Logic:** In a real-world scenario, the EV calculates its current demand and requests it from the charger.
+In this SIL model, the charger's Stateflow calculates the charging taper internally based on the streamed EV SOC to simplify the control loop.

 ## Acknowledgements
 The baseline electrical topology was adapted from the MathWorks "DC Fast Charger for Electric Vehicle" example.
 The control loops, Stateflow state machines, and Python OCPP integration were custom-engineered for this SIL implementation.